Looking for powerful WordPress hosting and interested in Rocket.Net? Rocket.net and WordPress are the perfect combinations for each other.

 Rocket.net uses Cloudflare Enterprise as the CDN (content delivery network) and serves dynamic content in HTML using their speedy layer caching and compression.
 These two are added to all Rocket.net plans and pre-managed for the ultimate performance.

-Above all, a SSL certificate is provided for free with every installation.
+Above all, an SSL certificate is provided for free with every installation.
 SSL certificates are important for both security and SEO purposes.
 To improve this whole system of securing your website, Rocket.net also offers Two Factor Login using your smartphones or an authenticator app.

-Having a super-fast website is no use if it gets hacked.
+Having a super-fast website is of no use if it gets hacked.
 Rocket.net offers a whole suite of security tools that you don’t need to do anything to take advantage of.
 They are automatically offered on all their plans and protect every site you host on Rocket.net.

 Hosting is a subject of troubleshooting, issues and more and that is why support is the most important part of a hosting product.
 Rocket.net offers 24×7 support using Email, Live Chat and over the phone.
-The phone support is restricted to high tier plans but live chat is more than enough to solve your day to day issues in real time.
+The phone support is restricted to high-tier plans, but live chat is more than enough to solve your day-to-day issues in real time.

-I didn’t get to use it but Rocket.net offers Website Migration free of charge.
+I didn’t get to use it, but Rocket.net offers Website Migration free of charge.
 If you had an existing website hosted elsewhere, you can raise a ticket to migrate that to Rocket.net for free.

 30 Money Back Guarantee

 Refunds are extremely important, no matter what you are selling online.
 What if your product is not suitable for someone?
 I love those brands that offer a money-back guarantee in case of a poor experience.
 Rocket.net, even though they have put everything into building their product, offers an unconditional 30-days money-back guarantee.
 You have total freedom to try and decide whether or not it fits your needs.